Why Ecko’s great for schools

 Share it anywhere, any way

 Every newsletter edition you publish in Ecko gets a regular web link.
 That means you can share it through whatever parent comms your school already uses, whether that’s Famly, Arbor, Bromcom, email, SMS, WhatsApp or anything else.
-Ecko is not trying to replace those tools.
-It simply gives you a great newsletter to share through them.

 You can also link to the newsletter from your school website, so parents always know where to find the latest edition.

 And for offline visibility, Ecko generates QR codes too.
 Create a QR code for a specific edition, or use one that always points to the latest newsletter.
-Print it for reception, noticeboards, posters, or flyers, and give families a quick way in even if they do not check apps or emails regularly.
+Print it for reception, noticeboards, posters, or flyers, and give families a quick way in even if they don’t check apps or emails regularly.

 Why Ecko’s great for families